nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Forward Error Correction (FEC)
       A technique that adds redundant data to the original message, which is used to detect and correct errors that occur during transmission over a network improving the overall performance by reducing the number of errors and retransmissions.

+   Frequency Division Duplex (FDD)
+      A method used in wireless communication that uses different frequencies for uplink and downlink, which allows the user to transmit and receive simultaneously.

    GitHub fork
       A `GitHub fork`_ is a copy of a repository inside GitHub, that allows the user to create a :term:`Pull Request`.